Dang3rZone/Dang3rZone/README.md

 - 🔭 I love tech!
 - 🌱 Always looking to learn new things and improve my coding skills.
 - 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to read, play games and browsw codepen.
+- ⚡ Fun fact: I love to read, play games and browse codepen.

 <!-- ### Spotify Playing 🎧